 2. Statute of limitations

-The statute of limitations is the timeframe in which a creditor or collector can go to court and sue you to pay off your debt.
-After this time runs out, they cannot legally lay claim to the money you owe them.
+The statute of limitations is when a creditor or collector can go to court and sue you to pay off your debt.
+After this time runs out, they cannot legally claim the money you owe them.
 Some collectors might continue to pursue you, but they can’t sue you for the debt once the limitations expire.

 Statutes vary from state to state, so be aware of the timeframe where you reside now.
 To have debt forgiven under the statute of limitations, it’s important that you don’t acknowledge the debt or make any payments because this will then restart the clock on the timeframe.